 Husband and wife Kenfe Bellay and Yalemzwed Desta own Sidamo Coffee and Tea, and Ethiopian coffee house and one of the first businesses to open in Maple Lawn.
 They roast and grind their coffee daily in house to be enjoyed in shop, and sell teal and coffee beans to enjoy at home as well.

 Jenny’s Market is a family owned and operated produce Market in West Friendship.
 Jenny's remained open throughout the pandemic, innovating new curbside purchase and pick up, and providing much needed fresh produce when we needed it the most.

 A family own staple of Howard County for generations.
 The original Chick N’ Friends opened in 1987 by Rhodney and Cassandra Lloyd.
-After 14 years of operation, Chick N' Friends transitioned the daily operation to their daughter, Kemberly Lloyd-Estep and re-opened January 2021.
+After 14 years of operation, Chick N' Friends transitioned the daily operation to their daughter, Kemberly Lloyd-Estep, and re-opened January 2021.
 Stop by for chicken & waffles, mac and cheese, greens, sweet potato pie, and tons more.
-Their new operation procedures make carry out a snap, and perfect to take on a picnic in the park.
+Their new operation procedures make carrying out a snap and perfect to take on a picnic in the park.

-Skinsational Scents is veteran owned and family operated natural wellness and skin care shop located in Historic Savage Mill.
+Skinsational Scents is a veteran-owned and family-operated natural wellness and skincare shop located in Historic Savage Mill.
 They offer a myriad of skin, hair, face, and body products using unrefined and organic ingredients.